fchauvel/flap/docs/index.md

    manuscripts, and I got tired to flatten the sources by hand.

  * __Yet Another One?__
-   There already a couple of tools that merge latex projects such as [latexpand](http://www.ctan.org/pkg/latexpand), [flatex](http://www.ctan.org/pkg/flatex) or [flatten](http://www.ctan.org/pkg/flatten).
+   There is already a couple of tools that merge latex projects such as [latexpand](http://www.ctan.org/pkg/latexpand), [flatex](http://www.ctan.org/pkg/flatex) or [flatten](http://www.ctan.org/pkg/flatten).
 As far as I know, they only merge TeX files, without moving graphics around.
 I learned recently about [texdirflatten](http://www.ctan.org/pkg/texdirflatten), which seems to be an alternative, but I haven't tried it.